chr-ibb/sspanel/README.md

 # SSPanel.py

-**SSPanel.py** is an API providing basic functinality of the **[SurvivalServers.com](https://www.survivalservers.com/)** Control Panel to Python via HTTPS requests.
+**SSPanel.py** is a simple API providing the basic functinality of the **[SurvivalServers.com](https://www.survivalservers.com/)** Control Panel
-Allows for starting, stopping, and restarting a server, as well as getting server info.
+to Python via HTTPS requests.
+It allows for starting, stopping, and restarting a server, as well as getting server info.

 ```python
 >>> import sspanel